civican/legisinfo/42-1/bills/C-7/bill_text.md

 ### Section 154

-Subject to and for the purposes of this Part **and Division 1 of Part 2.1**, as of the day on which it is made, the arbitral award binds the employer and the bargaining agent that are parties to it and the employees in the bargaining unit in respect of which the bargaining agent has been certified.
+Subject to and for the purposes of this Part and Division 1 of Part 2.1, as of the day on which it is made, the arbitral award binds the employer and the bargaining agent that are parties to it and the employees in the bargaining unit in respect of which the bargaining agent has been certified.
 To the extent that it deals with matters referred to in section 12 of the `Financial Administration Act`, the arbitral award is also binding, on and after that day, on every deputy head responsible for any portion of the federal public administration that employs employees in the bargaining unit.

 ### Section 20